SAP-archive/byd-mobile-samples/README.md

 It is planned to upload an updated version of the solution templates after every release upgrade.

 ### License
 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE file](LICENSE).
+This project is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE file](LICENSE).